Plugins are third-party scripts or applications that extend the functionality of Figma design and FigJam files.

 - Stark: checks the contrast of a selected layer against WCAG 2.1 guidelines.

 Buy and sell plugins

-- The buyer and seller should reach out to the Support team at email@example.com to facilitate the sale.
+- The buyer and seller must reach out to the Support team at email@example.com to facilitate the sale.
 For example, the seller emails Support with the buyer cc'd or vice versa.

-- The original owner must confirm that they are authorizing the sale.
+- The seller must confirm that they are authorizing the sale.

-- The buyer of the plugin confirms they will abide by our Terms of Service after the sale.
+- The buyer confirms they will abide by our Terms of Service after the sale.

-Once this process is complete, the Support team will transfer the plugin between the appropriate parties.
+Once this process is complete, the Support team transfers ownership of the plugin between parties.

 Keep in mind that once a plugin has been published, the publisher cannot materially change the purpose or nature of the plugin.
 In order to do so, a new plugin must be published and reviewed again.